One of the easiest, most colorful recipes to make is an Italian-style antipasto platter!

 VEGGIES: Choose marinated vegetables like artichoke hearts, cornichons, roasted red bell peppers, and lots of colorful olives!

 - Marinate the Bocconcini (we use olive oil and herbs per recipe below) and keep it refrigerated until it’s time to plate.

 - Arrange lettuce or kale on the platter.

 - Arrange a variety of meats, cheeses, veggies, and even some slices of bread, crostini toasts, or crackers around the outside.
 Add fresh herbs to make it pretty!

-- A small dish or ramekin with some Dijon mustard or other favorite condiments like garlic aioli or pesto is nice to have on hand too!
+- A small dish or ramekin with some Dijon mustard or other favorite condiments like garlic aioli, pesto, or tapenade is nice to have on hand too!